ava-labs/subnet-evm/docs/releasing/README.md

     gh pr create --repo github.com/ava-labs/subnet-evm --base master --title "chore: release $VERSION_RC"
     ```

-1. Once the PR checks pass, squash and merge it
+1. Wait for the PR checks to pass with
-1. Update your master branch, create a tag and push it:

     ```bash
+    gh pr checks --watch
+    ```

+1. Squash and merge your release branch into `master`, for example:

+    ```bash
+    gh pr merge "releases/$VERSION" --squash --delete-branch --subject "chore: release $VERSION" --body "\n- Update AvalancheGo from v1.12.3 to v1.13.0"
+    ```

+1. Create and push a tag from the `master` branch:

+    ```bash
+    git fetch origin master:master
     git checkout master
-    git fetch origin master:master
+    # Double check the tip of the master branch is the expected commit
+    # of the squashed release branch
+    git log -1
-    git tag "$VERSION_RC"
+    git tag -s "$VERSION"
-    git push -u origin "$VERSION_RC"
+    git push origin "$VERSION"
     ```

 Once the tag is created, you need to test it on the Fuji testnet both locally and then as canaries, using the Dispatch and Echo subnets.